 For the reasons given above, my view is that personal pension providers should, as a matter of course, have sent transferring members the Scorpion insert or given them substantially the same information.
 Sending the insert to customers asking to transfer would've been a simple and inexpensive step for providers to take and one that wouldn't have got in the way of dealing efficiently with transfer requests.
-Here Scottish Widows didn't send the Scorpion insert to Mr H as it didn't have any concerns about the transfer.
-That was a failing on Scottish Widows' part and the insert should've been sent in any event.
+Here there's nothing to indicate that Phoenix Life sent the Scorpion insert to Mr H.

 I've seen a declaration Mr H signed on 22 January 2015 in connection with the transfer from his OPS.
 Mr H confirmed he'd read a document prepared by the OPS about pension liberation and the enclosed leaflet 'Predators stalk your pension'.
 That was the title of the original February 2013 Scorpion insert and booklet which were refreshed in July 2014.
-If Scottish Widows had sent the insert when Mr H's transfer request was received in November 2014, it would've been the updated July 2014 version.
+If Phoenix Life had sent the insert when Mr H's transfer request was received in October 2014, it would've been the updated July 2014 version.
 So Mr H didn't see the correct, up to date, insert.
-And in any event, by the time Mr H saw the earlier version of the insert, his transfer from Scottish Widows had already been completed a couple of months earlier.